 I thought it would be a great chance to raise the issue of ethics reform with the most powerful Democrat in the Virginia legislature.
 The results were revealing.

 I was speaker number 43.
 Each speaker was allocated three minutes and generally received a simple “Thank you,” from Senator Saslaw.
 I began with a quick explanation of the founding of Checks and Balances in 2009 by people who were concerned about how investigative journalism had shrunk while a tidal wave of lobbying money from the fossil fuel industry undermined the growth of clean energy.
 (See the entire video here.)

 I noticed I had not gotten Saslaw’s attention, as he was talking with others on the panel.
 But I went on, saying that I wanted to talk about the sad state of ethics in the Commonwealth.

 I pointed out that according to the State Integrity Investigation’s Corruption Risk Scorecard, Virginia ranks 47th out of the 50 states with an overall grade of F.

 I seemed, by that point, to have gotten the Minority Leader’s attention.
 I know I had the attention of Sen. Chap Petersen (D-34), whose ethics reform bills would limit campaign contributions and gifts.
-Sitting near him was Sen. Marcus Simon (D-53), who was planning on introducing a bill to limit what campaign contributions could be spent on.
-Sen. Simon was quoted in the Fairfax Times as saying:
+Sitting near him was Delegate Marcus Simon (D-53), who was planning on introducing a bill to limit what campaign contributions could be spent on.
+Simon was quoted in the Fairfax Times as saying: